-Jessica G. Perez-Chavez is a Counseling Psychology Ph.D. student at the University of Wisconsin-Madison.
+Jessica G. Perez-Chavez is a Counseling Psychology PhD student at the University of Wisconsin-Madison.
 Her research interests include: multiculturalism, immigration, youth, race, and racism.
-She is on the editorial board of Latina/o Psychology Today (LPT) as a student editor and is also the Student Convention Assistant for Division 45 of the American Psychological Association (APA).
+She is on the editorial board of Latinx Psychology Today (LPT) and the recipient of the 2019 Distinguished Student Service Award from Division 45 of the American Psychological Association (APA).

-Silvia P. Salas-Pizaña s a Counseling Psychology Ph.D. candidate at the University of Wisconsin-Milwaukee (UWM).
-Her research interests focuses on understanding how membership in multiple minoritized groups influences stress and coping among Trans Latinx immigrants.
-She serves on the editorial board of Latina/o Psychology Today (LPT).
+Silvia P. Salas, PhD is a staff psychotherapist at the Counseling Center at the University of Illinois Urbana-Champaign Her research interests focuses on understanding how membership in multiple minoritized groups influences stress and coping among Trans Latinx immigrants.
+She serves on the editorial board of Latinx Psychology Today (LPT).

 Princesa Chavez is the cutest and most adorable member of the IC-RACE Lab.
 Princesa is an avid supporter of social and racial justice and believes in equity, equality, and dignity for both people and animals.
 She helps lab members de-stress through her smiles and hugs.
 She enjoys dancing, waging her tail, eating gourmet cookies, and playing with her toys.